syntaxerror-9/ProgrammingProject2425/README.md

 representing each column as a stack ).
 All of the operations that modify the state of the board are done through the NormalizedBoard, which are then _applied_ to the actual Board.

-The Bot players used the `BotPlayer` interface, which is implemented by the `ProceduralBot` and `LLMBot` classes..
-All of the operations that modify the state of the board are done through the NormalizedBoard, which are then _applied_ to the actual Board.

 The Bot players use the `BotPlayer` interface, which is implemented by the `ProceduralBot` and `LLMBot` classes.
 In order to not make the game freeze ( since rendering happens on the same thread as the game logic ), the bot's actions are executed in a separate thread, which is started whenever the bot is playing a turn.